contactRedux/Bot/algo-trading/README.md

 # Algorithmic Trading Platform

 A full-stack algorithmic AI trading platform for US equities and crypto, built as a Python/TypeScript monorepo.
-The project combines market data ingestion, feature engineering, machine learning, strategy orchestration, risk controls, backtesting, paper/live execution, and a real-time dashboard in one research-to-execution stack.
+The project combines market data ingestion, feature engineering, machine learning, strategy orchestration, risk controls, backtesting, Bayesian parameter optimisation, walk-forward validation, paper/live execution, and a real-time dashboard in one research-to-execution stack.

 ## Purpose

 The purpose of this project is to provide a single platform where quant research, model development, strategy evaluation, risk control, and operator visibility all live in the same system.
-Instead of splitting research notebooks, broker scripts, dashboards, and risk checks across disconnected tools, this codebase aims to provide one coherent trading platform that can evolve toward a high-grade algorithmic AI trading bot.
+Instead of splitting research notebooks, broker scripts, dashboards, and risk checks across disconnected tools, this codebase provides one coherent trading platform that can evolve toward a high-grade algorithmic AI trading bot.

 ## Problems This Project Solves

 - Reduces fragmentation between research, execution, and monitoring workflows
-- Standardizes market data ingestion across multiple providers and asset classes
+- Standardises market data ingestion across multiple providers and asset classes
 - Converts raw market, news, and macro inputs into a reusable feature pipeline
 - Makes strategy comparison easier through a shared backtesting and walk-forward framework
+- Finds optimal strategy parameters using Bayesian search (Optuna TPE) instead of grid search
+- Validates strategies on truly unseen data with expanding-window walk-forward OOS testing
-- Applies centralized risk controls before orders reach execution
+- Applies centralised risk controls before orders reach execution
 - Supports safe progression from development to paper trading to live trading
 - Gives operators a dashboard for signals, risk, portfolio state, and execution visibility
 - Creates a path for institutional upgrades such as Bloomberg integration, cloud deployment, stronger auth, and reproducible infrastructure

+---

 ## Current Platform Capabilities